hikeventures/hikeventures.github.io/_posts/reviews/2017-04-07-western-mountaineering.markdown

 However, for Scandinavia this is easily a great sleeping bag which can be used during 3 seasons and even during the winter if it’s not that cold or you layer it with another sleeping bag if you are tight on budget to get a dedicated winter sleeping bag.

-A great sleeping pad companion for the WM Versalite is the [Therm-a-Rest NeoAir XTherm ][4]which weights about 400 grams and which I have also used in Northern Norway (see picture above).
+A great sleeping pad companion for the WM Versalite is the <a href="http://amzn.to/2og8uXo" rel="nofollow">Therm-a-Rest NeoAir XTherm</a> which weights about 400 grams and which I have also used in Northern Norway (see picture above).

 <a href="http://amzn.to/2oI2GY2" rel="nofollow"><button type="button" class="btn btn-danger">See on Amazon</button></a>